matekdev/matekdev.github.io/src/markdown/blogs/basedlogs-13.md

 ---
-title: 'Based Logs #13 - Blinn-Phong'
+title: 'Based Logs #13 - Blinn-Phong in OpenGL'
 description: 'Upgrading the lighting from Phong to Blinn-Phong'
 date: '2024-05-29'
 ---